kquintonOSU/Algorithms/README.md

 # Algorithms
-Contains some simple algorithms and data structures
+Contains some simple algorithms and data structures as working basic programs to help further understanding.